Oh My Food Recipes

 • After that, add the cut celery from step 1 into the water and let it cook for 2 minutes.
 (Total carrots cook for 4 minutes and celery cook for 2 minutes.)

-• Then, drain the water and rinse with cold water because it will help retain the vegetables vibrant colors and crunchiness.
+• Then, drain the water and rinse with cold water because it will help retain the vegetables' vibrant colors and crunchiness.

-• Pour the cornstarch mixture from step 4 into the wok and keep stir frying the shrimp until the sauce is thick.
+• Pour the cornstarch mixture from step 4 into the wok and keep stir-frying the shrimp until the sauce is thick.
 (Remember to stir the cornstarch mixture well before pouring into the shrimp.)

-• Then, put ½ teaspoon of salt, 1 tablespoon of homemade chili oil (this is optional) and stir fry them a little bit.
+• Then, put ½ teaspoon of salt, 1 tablespoon of homemade chili oil (this is optional), and stir-fry them a little bit.

 Notes